 - Never place cooked food on a plate that previously held raw meat, poultry, seafood, or eggs unless the plate has been washed in hot, soapy water.

-- Color and texture are unreliable indicators of safety.
-Using a food thermometer is the only way to ensure the safety of meat, poultry, seafood, and egg products for all cooking methods.
+Using a food thermometer is the only safe way to ensure the proper cooking temperature of meat, poultry, seafood, and egg products for all cooking methods.
 These foods must be cooked to a safe minimum internal temperature to destroy any harmful bacteria.

 Use this chart and a food thermometer to ensure that meat, poultry, seafood, and other cooked foods reach a safe minimum internal temperature.

 Remember, you can’t tell whether meat is safely cooked by looking at it.
 Any cooked, uncured red meats – including pork – can be pink, even when the meat has reached a safe internal temperature.

 |Ground Meat & Meat Mixtures||Beef, Pork, Veal, Lamb||160||None|